Apply for a scaffolding licence

 - Renewing or extending a licence

 To extend your licence you must submit a new application and pay an additional fee.
-This application must be made a minimum of two working days before the exisitng licence expires.
+This application must be made a minimum of two working days before the existing licence expires.